Equivariant Gromov-Witten Invariants of Algebraic GKM Manifolds: Algebraic GKM manifolds

-We make the following assumption on $X$. \begin{assumption} \begin{enumerate} \item The set $X^T$ of $T$ fixed points in $X$ is non-empty. \item The closure of a one-dimensional orbit is either a complex projective line $\bP^1$ or a complex affine line $\bC$. \end{enumerate} \end{assumption} Note that (1) and (2) hold when $X$ is proper.
-Indeed, if $X$ is proper then the closure of any one-dimensional orbit is $\bP^1$.
+We make the following assumption on $X$. \begin{Assumption} \quad \begin{enumerate}\itemsep=0pt \item[$1.$] The set $X^T$ of $T$ fixed points in $X$ is non-empty. \item[$2.$] The closure of a $1$-dimensional orbit is either a complex projective line $\bP^1$ or a complex affine line~$\bC$. \end{enumerate} \end{Assumption} Note that 1) and 2) hold when $X$ is a proper algebraic GKM manifold.
+Indeed, if $X$ is a~proper algebraic GKM manifold then the closure of any 1-dimensional orbit is $\bP^1$.